Gedeon Richter (company): Organization and operations

+As of this date, the corporation has three plants: the headquarters in Budapest, a subsidiary in Dorog (operating since 1967), and a biotechnology plant in Debrecen (operating since 2012).
+The company has joint ventures in India with Themis Medicare, and in Germany, with Helm AG.

 Leadership structure

 The company's chief governing body is the board of directors.
-The board's chairman is Erik Bogsch, who had served as chief executive officer since 1992 and was succeeded by Gábor Orbán as CEO in November 2017.
-The board members are Gábor Gulácsi, János Csák, Dr. Ilona Hardy, Dr. György Bagdy, Csaba Lantos, Anett Pandurics, Bálint Szécsényi, Prof Dr. Szilveszter E. Vizi, Dr. Kriszta Zolnay.

-The company's other governing bodies are the executive board and the supervisory board.
+The board's chairman is Erik Bogsch, who had been chief executive officer since 1992 and was succeeded by Gábor Orbán as CEO in November 2017.
+The company's other governing bodies are the executive board and the supervisory board; as of January 2026, the executive board was led by Erik Bogsch and the supervisory board was led by Lívia Pavlik.

-The executive board is led by Erik Bogsch.
-Other members are Gábor Orbán, Gábor Gulácsi, István Greiner, Tibor Horváth, György Thaler.

-The supervisory board is led by Róbert Jonathán Bedros.
-Other members are Attila Chikán, Klára Csikós Kovácsné, Zsolt Harmath, Éva Kozsda Kovácsné and Dale A. Martin.

 Shareholder structure

-As of December 31, 2018, Gedeon Richter's shareholder structure is:
+As of December 2018, Gedeon Richter's shareholder structure is: